 Over term 2 and into term 3 the balance shifts as you develop your abilities as independent researchers.
 The lectures and workshops already attended will introduce you to archaeological research methods in specific fields of study and allow you to practice them.
 You will also engage with academic issues, archaeological datasets and their interpretation, which are at the forefront of archaeological research.
 The dissertation is regarded as the capstone of the taught course and as an indicator of advanced research potential, which could be developed further in a professional or academic field.
 Under the supervision of a member of academic staff, with whom you will typically have up to ten one-to-one supervisory meetings, you will undertake independent, detailed study of a particular theme, area or research problem, and produce a substantial piece of academic written work of around 20,000 words.

-Throughout the programme, all students also have access to an academic adviser who will provide them with academic support and guidance.
-Typically a student will meet with their adviser two to three times a year.
-In addition, all members of teaching staff have weekly office hours when they are available to meet with students on a ‘drop-in’ basis.
-The department also has an exciting programme of weekly research seminars which postgraduate students are strongly encouraged to attend.
+Throughout the course, you will also have access to an academic adviser who will provide you with academic support and guidance.
+Typically you will meet with your adviser two to three times a year.
+In addition, all members of teaching staff have weekly office hours when they are available to meet on a ‘drop-in’ basis.
+The department also has an exciting programme of weekly research seminars which you are strongly encouraged to attend.

 Subject requirements, level and grade